Cubs: Do your best

 When and Where?

 Cubs meet on Wednesday nights during school terms 7:00pm - 8:30pm.
-Once a term we leave the hall to take the Cubs to an offsite activity, so you might like to contact our Group Leader George Murray (Rama) on 02 9667 1065 to make sure Cubs will be meeting at the hall on the night.
+Once a term we leave the hall to take the Cubs to an off-site activity, so you might like to contact our Group Leader George Murray (Rama) on 02 9667 1065 to make sure Cubs will be meeting at the hall on the night.
+When you come to our hall a Leader will talk to you, answer any questions you might have and give you a Cub Scout Info Pack (pdf).